 Research Assistant / Research Associate Department of Plant Sciences

 Closing date: 31 January 2025

-Job Reference: PD44589
+Job Reference: PD44591

-Research Assistant / Research Associate
+Research Assistant / Research Associate Salary:

-Salary: £29,605-£33,966 or £36,024-£44,263
+£29,605-£33,966 or £36,024-£44,263 Contract:

-Contract: Fixed Term for 4 years
+Fixed Term for 3 years Location:

-Location: Central Cambridge
+Central Cambridge Department:

-Department: Plant Sciences
+Plant Sciences Responsible to:

-Responsible to: Dr Nicola Patron
+Dr Nicola Patron Working pattern:

-Working pattern: Full Time The Department of Plant Sciences is seeking to appoint a post-doctoral Research Associate to contribute to the discovery and production of bioactive natural products with utility in agriculture.
-The successful candidate will join the Patron Lab funded by a new Global Centre for the Bioeconomy with collaborators in the USA, Canada, UK, Japan and South Korea.
-We will provide a supportive research environment with an emphasis on personal development, research excellence, integrity, and respect.
-More information about the Patron lab is available at www.patronlab.org

-This post is available for 4 years.

-Role overview The candidate will investigate proposed metabolic pathways using a range of bioinformatic, molecular biology and biochemistry skills to identify and functionally characterise candidate enzymes.
-They will also apply synthetic biology and metabolic engineering approaches to the reconstruction and optimisation of biosynthetic pathways in heterologous hosts, including the plant production chassis, Nicotiana benthamiana.
-Key skills The successful candidate will have a PhD in metabolic engineering, plant molecular biology/biotechnology, or natural product biochemistry.
-They will have a thorough understanding of specialised metabolism and approaches used in metabolic engineering and experienced in the design and assembly of constructs for engineering organisms and the use of mass spectrometry for the identification and quantification of metabolites.
-Ideally, they will have experience in engineering plants, including the use of agroinfiltration.
-Person specification Essential Desirable Education A PhD in metabolic engineering, plant molecular biology/biotechnology, or natural product biochemistry. ✓ Relevant Experience and Skills A thorough understanding of gene expression, gene regulatory networks, and knowledge of techniques and approaches used in their study. \checkmark Experience in molecular cloning/DNA assembly including modular/parallel as- sembly methods. \checkmark Experience with engineering production of heterologous proteins or metabolites in plants or microbes. \checkmark Experience with tools and software used for analyses of DNA sequences/ construct design. \checkmark Experience with quantitative data, including statistical analyses. \checkmark Experience with analytical methods for metabolite detection and quantification. \checkmark Experience in plant transient gene expression, for example, agroinfiltration. \checkmark Experience in the production and analysis of transgenic plants. \checkmark Experience in the use gene editing tools for manipulating genomes and gene expression. \checkmark Experience in the analysis of transcriptomic data. \checkmark Experience in the production and purification recombinant proteins. \checkmark Experience in investigating the subcellular localisation of proteins e.g. using confocal microscopy. \checkmark Excellent communication skills, both written and oral, including the ability to Present complex information with clarity. \checkmark Demonstrated ability to work independently, using initiative and applying problem solving skills. \checkmark Excellent time management and organisational skills. \checkmark Experience in training others in laboratory methods. \checkmark Experience writing scientific papers. \checkmark The Department of Plant Sciences
+Full Time The Department of Plant Sciences is seeking to appoint a post-doctoral Research Associate to investigate how DNA features contribute to gene expression and how these can be used for the predictable design of synthetic constructs for engineering plants.
+The successful candidate will join the Patron Lab and will work in collaboration with researchers in the Queitsch lab (University of Washington, USA) and the Jores lab (University of Dusseldorf, Germany).
+Together, we will investigate regulatory sequences and engineer programmable and tuneable gene expression in plants.
+We will provide a supportive research environment with an emphasis on We will provide a supportive research environment with an emphasis on personal development, research excellence, integrity, and respect.
+More information about the Patron lab is available at www.patronlab.org.
+Role overview The candidate will conduct experiments using bioinformatic, molecular biology and synthetic biology approaches to investigate expression-limiting features of DNA shape, torsional stress, and nucleosome occupancy.
+They will use this knowledge to develop strategies to engineer expression in plants, seeking to optimise yields from metabolic pathways.
+Key skills The successful candidate must have a PhD in molecular or synthetic biology and a thorough understanding of eukaryotic genomes and gene expression.
+Applicants should be proficient in the design and assembly of constructs for engineering plants and experience in quantitative assays.
+Ideally, they will be experienced in the use of mass spectrometry for the identification and quantification of metabolites.
+Person specification Essential Desi Education A PhD in plant molecular or synthetic biology. ✓ Relevant Experience and Skills A thorough understanding of eukaryotic genomes and gene expression and approaches used in their study. ✓ Experience in molecular cloning/DNA assembly including modular/parallel assembly methods. ✓ Experience with engineering production of heterologous proteins or metabolites in plants or microbes. ✓ Experience with tools and software used for analyses of DNA sequences/construct design. ✓ Experience with quantitative data, including statistical analyses. ✓ Experience in plant transient gene expression, for example, agroinfiltration or protoplasts. ✓ Experience in the production and analysis of transgenic and genome-edited plants. ✓ Experience in analysis of transcriptome or other next-generation sequencing data. ✓ Experience in the use of bioinformatic tools for analysis of genome sequence features. ✓ Experience in the use of mass spectrometry for the identification and quantification of metabolites.
+Other skills , Excellent communication skills, both written and oral, including the ability to Present complex information with clarity. ✓ Demonstrated ability to work independently, using initiative and applying problem solving skills. ✓ Excellent time management and organisational skills. \checkmark Experience in training others in laboratory methods. \checkmark Experience writing scientific papers. \checkmark The Department of Plant Sciences